danfouk/Talos-Scripts/README-01.md

 > [!IMPORTANT]
 > One must be careful to ensure that for each node patched, changes will be made to the `node name`,`nodeIP`.
-- Thus you will end up with 3 different controlplane files (controlplane-01.yaml,controlplane-02.yaml,controlplane-03.yaml).
+- Thus you will end up with 3 different controlplane files (e.t.c controlplane-01.yaml,controlplane-02.yaml,controlplane-03.yaml).
-- This will also apply to worker nodes configuration files (worker-01.yaml,worker-01.yaml,....x.yaml).
+- This will also apply to worker nodes configuration files (e.t.c worker-01.yaml,worker-01.yaml,....x.yaml).

 **Apply the Customized Controlplane Configuration**
 ---